charliewahl/FloodRiskAnalysis/README.md

        3. As before the **DGM1 merged + reprojected** `Riesa_merged` will work as our Area Of Interest for clipping the Layers by an extent.

-       4. Additionally we will have to brwose the initially preprocessed OSM files and set them as individual inputs.
-If you ran through the files as stated in the preprocessing you will have they will have the same name as written above the boxes in te modelbuilder.
+       4. Additionally you will have to browse the initially preprocessed OSM files from your files and set them as individual inputs.
+If you ran through the files as stated in the preprocessing the input files will have the same name as written above the boxes in te modelbuilder.